 The Explorer series of maps from the Ordnance Survey carries rights of way information that is up to date when the map is published.
 Explorer 279 covers the majority of the Doncaster area and was last published in September 2011.

-In the Doncaster Borough there are over 500 kilometres (300 miles) of public footpaths, bridleways and byways on 588 separate routes, ranging in length from a few metres to over three kilometres (1 mile) and in character from completely urban to entirely rural.
+In the Doncaster Borough there are over 500 kilometres (300 miles) of public footpaths, bridleways and byways on 588 separate routes, ranging in length from a few metres to over three kilometres (2 miles) and in character from completely urban to entirely rural.